vosaocms/vosao/readme.txt

 3. Using Vosao CMS :
 ======================

-	1) Go to your GAE application site is on http://<applicationname>.appspot.com
+	1) Go to your GAE application site which is on http://<applicationname>.appspot.com

 	2) The cms to create your site is at http://<applicationname>.appspot.com/cms/